 See the Department of State’s Trafficking in Persons Report at www.state.gov/j/tip/rls/tiprpt/.

 Persons with Disabilities

-Indigenous lands are not demarcated fully, and land reform remained a central political issue.
-Historically, a majority of indigenous people shared lands collectively under the “ayllu” system, a system that was not legally recognized during the transition to private property laws.
-Despite laws mandating reallocation and titling of lands, recognition and demarcation of indigenous lands have not been fully accomplished.
-Indigenous people protested outside exploitation of their resources.
-In 2007, the UN Declaration on the Rights of Indigenous People was adopted as law, and states that indigenous peoples have the right to control natural resources in their territories.
+Indigenous lands were not fully demarcated, and land reform remained a central political problem.
+Historically, some indigenous persons shared lands collectively under the “ayllu” system, which did not receive legal recognition during the transition to private property laws.
+Despite laws mandating reallocation and titling of lands, recognition and demarcation of indigenous lands were not completed.

 Other Societal Violence or Discrimination

 Mob violence in lieu of justice was a consequence of limited police resources and an inefficient judicial system.
 Supporters of mob violence in lieu of justice claimed limited policing and lack of faith in the justice system properly to punish criminals justified their actions.
 Although official statistics did not exist, media reports suggested mob violence in lieu of justice led to 30-40 deaths each year.
 The government took no formal action to combat acts of mob violence couched as vigilante justice.